Create Your plugin

 To get started on creating your own Stream Deck plugin, you will need:

-to download and install the latest release of Stream Deck.
-Version 4.0 or later is required.
+Download and install the latest release of Stream Deck (Version 4.1 or later).

 Creating your plugin